Insight For Those Considering GBTC

 Some might ask “should I buy GBTC?”
 Others might ask “should I buy GBTC or BTC?”
 That is, “should I by the Bitcoin stock or actual Bitcoins?”
 Here is some insight.

 - Bitcoin is, in most respects, the world’s most popular cryptocurrency.
-Bitcoin’s price has been volatile, but its general trajectory has been up despite a few hard dips.
-Its a risky, but potentially exciting, bet for investors who are set up to trade it quickly or want to go long at a low price (plus it is useful as a digital currency).
+Bitcoin’s price has been volatile, but its general trajectory has been up over time despite a few hard dips and longer term corrections.
+It’s a risky, but potentially exciting, bet for investors who are set up to trade it quickly or want to go long at a low price or build an average position over time (plus it is useful as a digital currency).

 With the basics covered, the bottom line is that these are both good choices for investors, as long as investors understand what they are buying.
 Here are some things to consider: